Green Leaf

 Mason Core and Elective Credits

-In order to meet a minimum of 120 credits, this degree requires additional credits (specific credit counts by concentration are shown below), which may be applied toward any remaining Mason Core requirements (outlined below), Requirements for Bachelor's Degrees, and elective courses.
+In order to meet a minimum of 120 credits, this degree requires an additional 33-41 credits, which may be applied toward any remaining Mason Core requirements (outlined below), Requirements for Bachelor's Degrees, and elective courses.
 Students are strongly encouraged to consult with their advisors to ensure that they fulfill all requirements.

 Mason Core